raihanraju007/raihanraju007/README.md

-- 👋 I’m a software Engineer, specializing in the web app development arena using Java, Spring Boot, PHP, and Laravel.
+- 👋 I’m a software Engineer, specializing in the web app development arena using PHP, and Laravel.
 For the last 2 years, I have been developing stock      market analytics web apps using PHP, and Laravel.

 - 👀 Currently, I am working as a System Analyst.
 I’m hands-on in all stages of the software development cycle, from planning and design to testing and deployment.
 No        two days are the same for me; my tasks may involve analyzing algorithms, altering code, fixing bugs, brainstorming ideas, or integrating new systems.